Scholé is the latest lingo being bantered about the classical homeschool community, but what does it mean?

 - If we’re desperately fighting for our lives and our country as our grandparents did during World War 2, we don’t have time to ponder what beauty truly is.

-- If we’re frantically trying to pay bills and put food on the table, we don’t have time to read through the great books.
+- And if we’re frantically trying to pay bills and put food on the table, we don’t have time to read through the great books.

-School requires leisure… Not a leisure of plopping down on the sofa to watch TV or hours mindlessly playing video games.
+Education, or school, requires leisure… Not leisure of plopping down on the sofa to watch TV or hours mindlessly playing video games.
 It’s a leisure of quality pursuits.
 Pursuits aimed to fulfill our minds and souls.